karthik1647/WeldedDiff/README.md

-# WeldedDifff: Hybrid Transaction Reconciliation & Forensic Audit Engine
+# WeldedDiff: Hybrid Transaction Reconciliation & Forensic Audit Engine

 WeldedDifff is a transaction reconciliation and audit engine designed for multi-gateway merchant settlements.
 It matches transactions across internal order ledgers, gateway reports, and bank statements using a hybrid deterministic-probabilistic pipeline.